The Ultimate Way to Relax in Vanuatu

 Table of Contents

-1.Soothe the Senses with a Spa Experience
+2.Soothe the Senses with a Spa Experience

 From beachfront sanctuaries to jungle hideaways, spa experiences in Vanuatu are designed to fully immerse you in relaxation.

-Many resorts offer open-air treatment rooms where you can listen to the ocean or surrounding rainforest while enjoying massages, facials and body rituals using natural, locally sourced ingredients like coconut oil, volcanic ash and island botanicals.
+Many resorts offer open-air treatment rooms where you can listen to the ocean or the surrounding rainforest while enjoying massages, facials and body rituals using natural, locally sourced ingredients like coconut oil, volcanic ash and island botanicals.

 You'll find everything from traditional Ni-Vanuatu massage techniques to indulgent treatments like hot stone therapy, coffee scrubs and hydrating wraps inspired by the islands' rich natural resources.